A Tail-Respecting Splitting Numerical Scheme for L\'evy-Driven SDEs With Superlinear Drifts: Main results

 The final theorem in this section provides the rate of convergence of our splitting scheme, accounting for the super-exponential tails with index $1+\kappa>2$. \begin{thm} Let $c\equiv 0$ and let assumptions $\mathbf{H}^\mathrm{diss}_A$, $\mathbf{H}_{a,b,c}^{\mathrm{Lip}_b}$, $\mathbf{H}_A^{\mathrm{Lip}_+}$, and $\mathbf{H}_{A_x,A_{xx}}$ hold.
 Then, for any $T\in[0,\infty)$, $r\in(0,\infty)$ and $\lambda\in (0,\Lambda)$

 and for any $T\in[0,\infty)$, $r\in(0,\infty)$ and $\lambda\in (0,\frac{\Lambda}{2})$

 \end{thm}

+We conclude this section by noting that, although there exists a substantial literature on splitting methods for SDEs and SPDEs, a comprehensive review of the subject is still lacking.

-We mention the works \cite{ninomiya2008weak} and \cite{doersek2013efficient}, where numerical approximations of Gaussian SDEs using splitting methods were studied in the context of financial mathematics.
-In \cite{buckwar2022splitting}, the authors examined the dynamics of the stochastic FitzHugh--Nagumo model with cubic non-linearity and additive Gaussian noise.
-They employed a splitting method similar to our reverse splitting schemes \eqref{e:X1} and \eqref{e:X2}.
-More recently, in \cite{pilipovic2024parameter}, various splitting schemes for SDEs with $A$ satisfying the one-sided Lipschitz condition $\mathbf{H}_A^{\mathrm{Lip}_+}$, $a(\cdot)$ being a linear function and $b(\cdot)$ being constant, were studied, with a focus on applications in statistics.
-In \cite{hausenblas2020theoretical}, the splitting method was applied for the numerical analysis of pattern formation in Gray--Scott equations.
-However, none of these works addressed the question of super-exponential moments.
+In the Gaussian setting, extensive bibliographic information can be found in \cite[Section~12]{vovchanskyi2024quick} and \cite[Section~1]{buckwar2022splitting}.
+Splitting methods for SDEs with cubic nonlinearity and additive noise were studied in \cite{buckwar2022splitting}; see also the discussion in Example~\ref{ex:main} below.
+More recently, \cite{pilipovic2024parameter} investigated various splitting schemes for SDEs with $A$ satisfying the one-sided Lipschitz condition $\mathbf{H}_A^{\mathrm{Lip}_+}$, linear drift coefficient $a(\cdot)$, and constant diffusion coefficient $b(\cdot)$, with particular emphasis on statistical applications.
+In \cite{hausenblas2020theoretical}, splitting techniques were employed in the numerical analysis of pattern formation for nonlinear Gray--Scott equations.
+However, none of the above works addresses the preservation of super-exponential moment bounds of the type established in Theorem~\ref{t:XucpG}.

+To the best of our knowledge, the present paper is the first work devoted specifically to splitting methods for solutions of L\'evy-driven SDEs.